About Suzanne Lissaman

 The award that changed everything

 Be More Octopus was well received and not just by people I knew, so I submitted it for the Romantic Novelists’ Association’s Debut Romantic Novel Award 2024.
 When I received the email to say it had been shortlisted, I got my husband to read it too because I couldn’t quite believe it.
-And then at the Awards Ceremony, when I heard the amazing words “and the winner is Be More Octopus“, I was absolutely shocked.
+At the Awards Ceremony in a fancy London hotel a couple of months later, I heard the amazing words “and the winner is Be More Octopus“.
+I was absolutely shocked, and I’m sure anyone who had the dubious pleasure of listening to my completely unrehearsed acceptance speech can vouch for that.
 I’ll always be particularly grateful to the RNA for that win, because it encouraged me to carry on writing.

 Where I am now

-I’ve published six novels and two short stories, with more in the pipeline.
-I won another RNA Award – the Romantic Comedy Novel Award 2025 for Love Me Till Wednesday (despite stiff competition, including a New York Times bestseller)and two of my books have been finalists in the Page Turner Book Awards.
+I’ve published seven novels and two short stories as Suzanne Lissaman, with more in the pipeline.
+I also have a second pen name, Freya Fenton, where I write contemporary romances with more spice sprinkled with some wry humour (because apparently I can’t write a book without including the occasional funny line).
+I won a second RNA Award – the prestigious Romantic Comedy Novel Award 2025 for Love Me Till Wednesday, despite stiff competition, including a New York Times bestseller, and two of my books have been finalists in the Page Turner Book Awards.

 Thank you to all my family, friends and readers for your encouragement, reviews and recommendations.
 You’ve helped me turn my dream of writing novels into a reality, and I will always be extremely grateful.